Sachdev-Ye-Kitaev Model in a Quantum Glassy Landscape: Introduction

 In this work, we investigate how Majorana fermions with SYK-type all-to-all interactions evolve under the influence of background fluctuations arising from a disordered bosonic environment described by the quantum spherical $p$-spin glass model.
 To this end, we study a model of disordered fermion-boson interactions involving random all-to-all couplings.
 We consider a fermion-boson interaction term in which Majorana fermions interact via SYK-type four-fermion interactions that are parametrically modulated by their coupling to bosonic degrees of freedom governed by a quantum spherical $p$-spin glass model.
 The quantum fluctuations of bosonic degrees of freedom directly influence the effective couplings among fermions.
 This setup captures the intuitive picture of SYK fermions evolving within the complex landscape of a mean-field spin-glass potential, effectively confined in different metastable valleys corresponding to local minima of the bosonic free energy (see Figure \ref{fig:landscape} ).
 At very low temperatures, the fermions become trapped in these minima and experience background fluctuations controlled by the spin-glass order.

-We examine our model of disordered fermion-boson interactions, as described earlier, with the aim to address the following questions: How do fermions evolve across different regimes of the spin-glass phase diagram?
+Our aim is to address the following questions: How do fermions evolve across different regimes of the spin-glass phase diagram?
 How does fermionic feedback reshape the bosonic order parameters and correlations?
 Our focus and motivations differ from those in earlier studies of SYK coupled with bosonic fields.
 Prior work has studied Yukawa-type interactions\cite{PhysRevLett.124.017002}, where fermions interact with critical bosonic fields associated with paramagnetic order parameters.
 Such models have been shown to give rise to a variety of strongly correlated phases, including superconductivity~\cite{ClassenAndrew, PhysRevB.100.115132, ValentinisSchmalian}, non-Fermi liquid behavior with critical Fermi surfaces~\cite{IlyaSubir2021, Yuxuan2020}, and quantum criticality~\cite{Yuxuan2020, YuxuanAndrew}.
 In parallel, supersymmetric extensions of the SYK model have also been investigated, where SYK fermions couple to their supersymmetric bosonic partners~\cite{benini2024mathcaln2sykmodelsdynamical, murugan2017susysyk, FuMaldacenaSubir, Biggs_2024}.
-In contrast, in our work we study the coupling of fermions to both non-critical (equilibrium glass) and critical (marginal glass\cite{MarkusMuller}), glassy bosonic fields, revealing all to all coupled fermionic dynamics under fluctuating background, and uncovering novel feedback effects of fermion to spin-glass order.
+In contrast, here we study the coupling of fermions to both non-critical (equilibrium glass) and critical (marginal glass\cite{MarkusMuller}), glassy bosonic fields, revealing all to all coupled fermionic dynamics under fluctuating background, and uncovering novel feedback effects of fermion to spin-glass order.

 The boson-fermion coupling has two main effects on the physics of our model.
 First, it modifies the phase diagram by enhancing the stability of the thermodynamic quantum spin-glass phase at finite quantum fluctuation $\Gamma$.
 Second, it strongly affects the imaginary-time correlation functions of both sets of degrees of freedom.
 In particular, in the quantum spin-glass phase the bosonic correlator at low-temperature is strongly renormalised and its exponential decay in imaginary-time washed out.
 In the quantum paramagnet phase on the other hand is the fermionic sector dynamics which is mostly affected and the SYK critical behavior is turned into a slow dynamics characterised by a flat correlation function.